252 Kōkūtai (252 Air Group)

 Imperial Japanese Navy Kokutai

-On September 20, 1942 at Rabaul the Genzan Kōkūtai figher complement of 36 A6M Zeros was expanded to 60 A6M Zeros and redesignated the 252 Kōkūtai (252 Ku) as a seporate fighter air group.
+On September 20, 1942 at Rabaul the Genzan Kōkūtai figher complement of 36 A6M Zeros was expanded to 60 A6M Zeros.
+On November 1, 1942 the Imperial Japanese Navy (IJN) renamed air groups with three digit identifiers.
+The figher complement of the Genzan Kōkūtai became the 252 Kōkūtai (252 Ku).

 On January 25, 1943 A6M2 Zeros from 252 Kokutai took off on an escort with Zeros from 582 Kokutai and 204 Kokutai to escort G4M1 Bettys over Guadalcanal.
 Lost was A6M2 Zero Tail 1140 that either ditched or force landed on the beach at Verahue west of Cape Esperence.
 Later, on February 10, 1943 captured by the U. S. Army and studied by technical intelligence.

 On January 26, 1943